TahirAli32/react-components/README.md

 # React Components

-This Repo will contain all the components which can be used on any other React website.
+This Repository will contain all the components which can be used on any other React website.

 Styled Components is used for styling.